The UK CV Writing Guide

 For the format of your CV choose either a reverse chronological order - most recent activity first or a functional CV - activities grouped thematically.
 The functional CV is getting more popular, since it allows you to strengthen certain skills and experience, and “gaps” in your CV are less obvious.

 The next section is “Education”.
-Starting from most recent first, list with dates only the academic centers where a qualification was earned, areas of study and diplomas/degrees.
+Starting from the most recent first, a list with dates only the academic centres where the qualification was earned, areas of study and diplomas/degrees.
 A-Level can be listed; the grades do not have to be included.
 Mention additional courses and training, and special skills such as computer programs in which you are proficient.